rizdaprasetya/mt-alt-doc/en/core-api/convenience-store.md

 </article>
 </details>

+## Sandbox Environment

-?>***Note***: The steps given below are used to test the integration process in the *Sandbox* environment.
+The steps given below uses [Midtrans *Sandbox* environment](https://account.midtrans.com/) to test the integration process.
 Please make sure that you use the *Server Key* and *Client Key* for the *Sandbox* environment.
 For more details, refer to [Retrieving Access keys](/en/midtrans-account/overview.md#retrieving-api-access-keys)

-## Steps for Integration
+### Steps for Integration

 To integrate with *Over the Counter* payment method, follow the steps given below.

-### 1. Sending transaction data to API Charge
+#### 1. Sending transaction data to API Charge

-The *Charge API* request is sent with the transaction details, from the merchant's backend.
+The *Charge API* request is sent with the transaction details, from the merchant backend.

 #### Endpoints